 Southern Tajikistan Travel: Dushanbe and the plain

 Dushanbe is the capital of Tajikistan.
-It’s nothing spectacular, but it’s where the museums are and where the foreigners live, and it’s relaxed enough for a traveler to feel at home on the second day.
+Tourism-wise, compared to the Pamirs it’s nothing spectacular, but it’s where the museums are and where the foreigners live, and it’s relaxed enough for a traveler to feel at home on the second day.
 There is some good hiking around Dushanbe; you can also see dinosaur footsteps and pay a visit to the Hissar fortress.

 Further off there is the hidden valley of Yagnob, and the spa resort of Garm.
 Down south, on the plain, Kurgon-Teppa is Tajikistan’s garden city.
 Other noteworthy (but rarely visited) places with a long, distinguished history in the area are Vaksh and Kulob.